-Responsibilities: Appoints chairs and members of the following committees: Ethics Ombuds, Ethics membership (see Operating Procedures & Anonymity).
+Appoints chairs and members of the following committees: Ethics Ombuds, Ethics Responsibilities:

 Education Committee and Ethics Adjudication Committee.
 Appoints Ethics Appeals Panel when needed; chairs the Board of Governors Ethics Committee.
 Sounding board for all ethics volunteers with regard to questions of the Code or Policies or for advice when handling ethics issues; vets questions or issues to BOG Ethics